RESEARCH STARTER

 World War II brought major changes to the local economy as agricultural production began to wane and the city invested in expanding the industrial manufacturing industry.
 The first of the major manufacturing companies arrived in the early 1940s.
 Between 1940 and 1960, Topeka successfully transitioned into a prominent manufacturing center.

 Topeka spent more than $1 billion on renovations in the 1990s to modernize the city.
-The construction of the motorsports center and new retail districts were intended to strengthen the economy.
+The construction of the motorsports center and new retail districts was intended to strengthen the economy.
 In the early twenty-first century, Topeka's economy remained relatively stable.
 The city undertook additional revitalization efforts in the 2010s, particularly along South Kansas Avenue, where patios, pavilions, public art, and parks were created.
-A community plaza with performance space and ice rink were also planned.
+A community plaza with performance space and an ice rink was also planned.

 A mural honoring the Brown v.
 Board case was installed in the capitol building in 2018 to mark the sixty-fourth anniversary of that landmark court ruling.